Bachelor of Music (Jazz and Improvisation) creative application requirements

 The maximum duration of the performance component is 10 minutes.

-- perform one work from the setlist and include an improvised solo; and
+- perform one work from the setlist and include an improvised solo.

-- your own original composition demonstrating your composition skills (melodic, harmonic, and rhythmic language) as well as your skills as an improvising performer; or
+- Perform and upload your own original composition demonstrating your composition skills (melodic, harmonic and rhythmic language) as well as your skills as an improvising performer; or

 - a work from any world music tradition or popular song demonstrating your skill as an improvising performer; or

-- another contrasting piece from the setlist and include an improvised solo.
+- perform and upload another contrasting piece from the setlist and include an improvised solo.

 - A good quality band to accompany you